The MEASURES Project

 This study uses an optimization model to investigate the impact of local currency depreciation on long-term sustainable energy planning.
 Assessing various depreciation scenarios reveals significant effects on renewable energy technology investments, with potential reductions of up to 80% in solar photovoltaic (PV) deployment.
 Consequently, CO2 emissions increase by up to 65%, and total system costs triple in the worst-case scenario.
 However, waste energy power plants emerge as a resilient investment option.
 The findings highlight the importance of incorporating currency depreciation into energy planning processes, especially in developing economies, to ensure robust and sustainable energy systems.

-Strengthening energy system resilience planning under uncertainty using optimization models and regret
+Strengthening energy system resilience planning under uncertainty by minimizing regret

 This study strengthens energy system resilience planning under uncertainty using optimization models by applying regret decision theory.
 Considered uncertainties include volatile fossil fuel supply, volatile hydropower generation under climate change, rising demand due to climate change-driven rural-urban migration and global warming, unplanned power outages due to increasing natural disasters, and currency depreciation.
 The method offers energy planners a pragmatic approach to improve resilience in long-term planning amidst uncertainty.